Our NEW Language and Health Literacy Library is now LIVE!

 The launch of the library builds on a wider programme of work across Lincolnshire to improve communication and tackle health inequalities.

-From interactive Language and Health Literacy Development Days to ongoing learning opportunities, there is a growing focus on helping the workforce reflect on:
+From interactive Language and Health Literacy Development Days to ongoing learning opportunities, there is a growing focus on helping Lincolnshire's health and care workforce reflect on:

 • The words they use